Note: this is a one-day workshop from 9 am to 4 PM, with a lunch break**

 Materials fee: None.

 Cost: $60 for members ($85 for non-members which includes Guild membership through 2019) Note – this is an all day class.
+This class is a great deal since many weaving classes charge extra to borrow looms or require students to bring their own.

 How to Register: Sign up at the March or April Guild meeting or send an email to Programs@SanDiegoKnitters.com.
 Be sure to include your name, the name of the workshop, your email address and a telephone number.
 Payment is requested at time of registration.
 Your registration is guaranteed upon confirmation of receipt of your payment.